 Answered By: Kristy Teague

-Whether you are a freshman or a doctoral student, you will eventually need to access journals/articles for your research.
-We have you covered!
+Whether you are a freshman or a doctoral student, you will eventually need access to journals or articles for your research.

 To access journal articles online, first decide which starting point below is best for you.
 Using that starting point, you should be on your way to successfully accessing online journals!